actions/toolkit/docs/github-package.md

 });
 ```

-From https://developer.github.com/v3/issues/comments/#create-a-comment, we expect this to get make a POST request to https://api.github.com/repos/foo/bar/issues/10/comments with body of `{"body":"hello"}`
+From [the GitHub endpoint docs](https://developer.github.com/v3/issues/comments/#create-a-comment), we expect this to get make a POST request to `https://api.github.com/repos/foo/bar/issues/10/comments` with body of `{"body":"hello"}`

-So we can mock this with:
+We can mock this with:

 ```
 const nock = require('nock');